diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 ### Pricing

-How much it costs?
+How much does it cost?
 Only $5 per million messages (USA).
 It can be pretty cheap depending on your scale and traffic because you don't need to pay for a dedicated server.

 Official pricing page for IoT: https://aws.amazon.com/iot/pricing/